mozman/ezdxf/docs/source/dxfentities/mpolygon.rst

 The MPOLYGON does not support associated source path entities, because the MPOLYGON also represents the boundary paths as visible graphical objects.

-Hatch patterns are supported, but the hatch style tag is not supported.
+Hatch patterns are supported, but the hatch style tag is not supported, the default hatch style is :attr:`ezdxf.const.HATCH_STYLE_NESTED` and the style flags of the boundary paths are ignored.

 Background color for pattern fillings is supported, set background color by property :attr:`MPolygon.bgcolor` as RGB tuple.

+An example for edge paths as boundary paths is not available or edge paths are not supported. `Ezdxf` does not export MPOLYGON entities with edge paths!

 .. seealso::
     For more information see the :class:`ezdxf.entities.Hatch` documentation.